smilewood/groupme-duty-bot/README.md

-# GroupMe NodeJS Callback Bot for DaddyLeagues Integration
+# GroupMe NodeJS Callback Bot

 ## Introduction

-This guide was partially written by me in order to more easily get your code up and running without needing a lot of the technical knowledge necessary to create a bot.
+This guide was written in order to more easily get your code up and running without needing a lot of the technical knowledge necessary to create a bot.
 Most of the code and half of the readme was forked from https://github.com/groupme/bot-tutorial-nodejs and modified for my own needs.
-I've gotten a lot of requests from people to implement the bot in their GroupMe, but I don't have the time to do them all so I'm writing this guide as the guide in the previous Git is unfollowable without further explanation.
-This is meant to be used to setup a bot to integrate Daddyleagues more easily with GroupMe.

-Any questions can be directed to /u/SharpObject on Reddit.

 ## Requirements: